Cultural depictions of elephants: Literature

-Notable short stories featuring elephants include Rudyard Kipling's "All the Mowgli Stories", "Toomai of the Elephants" and "The Elephant's Child"; as well as Mark Twain's "The Stolen White Elephant".
+Notable Elephants in Rudyard Kipling's short stories are Hathi in several Mowgli stories, Tha in "How Fear Came" which is also a Mowgli story, several elephants but chiefly Kala Nag in "Toomai of the Elephants", Two-Tails in "Her Majesty's Servants" (last chapter of The Jungle Book) and the Elephant's Child in the eponymous Just So story; an elephant also appears as Mark Twain's "The Stolen White Elephant".
 George Orwell wrote an allegorical essay, "Shooting an Elephant"; and in "Hills Like White Elephants", Ernest Hemingway used the allegorical white elephant, alluding to a pregnancy as an unwanted gift.

 The animal is also seen in historical novels.
 The Elephant's Journey (Portuguese: A Viagem do Elefante, 2008) is a novel by Nobel laureate José Saramago.
 This is a fictional account based on an historical 16th century journey from Lisbon to Vienna by an elephant named Solomon.
 An Elephant for Aristotle is a 1958 historical novel by L. Sprague de Camp.
 It concerns the adventures of a Thessalian cavalry commander who has been tasked by Alexander the Great to bring an elephant captured from King Porus of India, to Athens as a present for Alexander's old tutor, Aristotle.

 Elephants can also represent the hugeness and wildness of the imagination, as in Ursula Dubosarsky's 2012 children's book, Too Many Elephants in This House, which also plays with the notion of the elephant in the room.
 An imaginary elephant can (perhaps) become real, as with the elusive Heffalump.
 Although never specified as an elephant in A. A. Milne's Winnie the Pooh stories, a heffalump physically resembles an elephant; and E. H. Shepard's illustration shows an Indian elephant.
 "Heffalump" has since been defined as "a child's term for an elephant."